ALEXANDROS BLETSAS PHYSIOTHERAPY CENTER

-By bending and straightening or by lateral flexion of the head, we can affect the central nervous system, on the dura of the spinal cord.
+Applying flexion-extension or lateral flexion of the head, we can also evaluate the central nervous system, the hard meninges of the spinal cord.

-By handling the limbs, we can affect the peripheral nervous system.
+By manipulating the extremities, we affect the peripheral nervous system.

-By applying both, we can achieve an overall stretch of the nervous system.
+By applying both of those techniques, we achieve the total stretching of the nervous system.

-The slump test is a diagnostic tool, but it can also be used as a therapy in radiculitis (dilatation of the central and peripheral nervous system).
+The slump test is, in principle, a diagnostic tool, but can also be used therapeutically in cases of radiculitis (dilation of the central and peripheral nervous system).

-- medium and ulnar nerve in the upper limbs
+- Middle and ulnar nerve in the upper extremities.

-- tibial and peroneal nerve in the lower limbs.
+- Tibial and peroneal nerve in the lower extremities.

 - peripheral nerve palsies